Koa Books

 Col. Ann Wright

-Ann Wright grew up in Bentonville, Arkansas, and attended the University of Arkansas, where she received a master’s and a law degree.
+Ann Wright attended the University of Arkansas, where she received a master’s and a law degree.
 She also has a master’s degree in national security affairs from the U.S. Naval War College.
 After college, she spent thirteen years in the U.S. Army and sixteen additional years in the Army Reserves, retiring as a Colonel.
 She is airborne-qualified.

 Susan Dixon, author